Litman: Without even ruling on Trump's immunity claim, the Supreme Court handed him a huge victory

 Again, though, Trump’s fortunes have to be measured by the time involved as well as the merits.
 And a pretrial back-and-forth over whether his conduct fell within his duties could take up even more time.

-In the long run, therefore, the court’s decision probably won’t excuse Trump from accountability for his traitorous conduct.
+In the long run, therefore, the court’s decision probably won’t excuse Trump from accountability for his traitorous conduct on the merits.
 His outlandish claim of absolute presidential immunity will almost certainly fail, and even a recognition of limited immunity for official acts will not keep him from facing justice.

 But that’s in the long run.
 For now, Trump is likely pleased with a result that again delays justice and, if his political gamble on a return to the White House pays off, will allow him to escape it altogether.